Last updated on December 18th, 2024 at 05:55 am

 ― Carl Jung, Synchronicity: An Acausal Connecting Principle

-Non-causal Connectedness And Interpretation Of Symbols
+Non-Causal Connectedness And Interpretation Of Symbols

 One of the key aspects of Carl Jung’s theory of synchronicity is the concept of non-causal connectedness, which challenges the traditional notion that events are solely caused by preceding ones.